dynamsoft-docs/license-server-docs/about/terms.md

 ### Private Trial License

-Private trial licenses are also based on [license 2.0](#license-20) and are meant for customers who have registered with Dynamsoft.
+**Private Trial License** is also based on [license 2.0](#license-20) and are meant for customers who have registered with Dynamsoft.
 These licenses are good for 30 days and can be extended for another 15 days when necessary.

 After registering with Dynamsoft, you can log in and request the private trial license in the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense).